Vixy & Tony General Performance Guidelines and Rider

 During sound check, it is expected that the room will be available and in the proper state for show prep, i.e., the stage is clear and we have full access to it.
-If the venue is supplying the sound crew, it is expected that the sound crew will be present and participating during this time.
+If the venue is supplying the sound crew, it is expected that the PA gear is fully set up and connected before we arrive for sound check, and that sound crew will be present and participating in the sound check.
 When possible, the room should be empty of all other people except band members, VIPs, and sound/technical crew (we understand this is not possible for shows at coffee shops, or similar locations which stay open for customers).

 Clearly defined doors-open time